Karin Smith www.greatartsweetheart.com email email@example.com

 I do my best work when I don't think, and just allow the creative process to emerge from wherever it is in my being.
 This makes my work spontaneous and light hearted.
 I also want it to be accessible by being easy to understand, fun and affordable.

 and sold my work at exhibitions, art shows, Bathurst Art Gallery community

-exhibitions and my brooches and postcards are for sale at the Bathurst
+exhibitions and my brooches are for sale at the Bathurst

 Regional Art Gallery.
 You can always contact me via the web site.

 I have won a number of prizes including: